SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessRaces.md

 # 10. - Firbolg

 Filborgs are half-giants living in the frozen highlands of Solasta.
 They are crafty, cautious, reclusive, distrust most humanoids except elves and prefer to live far from civilization in tight-knit clans.
-If pressed into battle, bolgrifs demonstrate formidable skills with weapons and nature magic.
+If pressed into battle, filborgs demonstrate formidable skills with weapons and nature magic.

 ## Level 1